Sweeney Todd: The Demon Barber of Fleet Street (2007 film): Awards and nominations

-Home media release
+Home media

-Sweeney Todd: The Demon Barber of Fleet Street was released on DVD in the United States on April 1, 2008, and the UK on May 19.
-A Blu-ray was released on October 21, 2008.
+Sweeney Todd: The Demon Barber of Fleet Street was released on DVD on 1 April 2008, and on Blu-ray on 21 October 2008.
 An HD DVD release was announced for the same date, but due to the discontinuation of the format, Paramount canceled this version in preference for international distribution of the Blu-ray release.
+The DVD version has thus far sold nearly two million copies, bringing in more than $38 million in revenue.

-The DVD version has thus far sold approximately 1,892,489 copies, bringing in more than $38 million in revenue.
+The movie was released in 4K on Ultra HD Blu-ray on 3 September 2024.